 Each course will be marked on the left side of the street (going against traffic), with the following exceptions: Clark Rd, Schavey Road going north, and Herbison Road.
 Runners should stay on the left side of the road except in those areas.
 Sidewalks will be utilized during portions of the 10K and Half-Marathon course.

-Starting lines will be outside of the track (the Kids 1/4 Mile Run will be entirely on the track as noted above).
-The Half-Marathon, 10K and 5K races will start from the same place, just outside the main gate of the football stadium.
+Starting lines will be outside of the track (the All-Abilities 1/4 Mile Run/Walk will be entirely on the track as noted above).
+The Half-Marathon, 10K and 5K races will start just outside the main gate of the football stadium.
 The Half-Marathon and 10K will head south toward the high school while the 5K will head north towards Herbison Rd.

 For all races, there is a gravel path at the corner of W. Geneva Dr. and Riverview Dr. (near the water station at mile 4.5/2) that runs for approximately 100m.
 Please use caution on this path, as the gravel may shift, and it is on an uphill grade.